Enjoy the warm summer months, not tick bites!

+As Memorial Day approaches many of us are planning to get outdoors and enjoy the summer months.
 There isn’t much we don’t love about being outdoors and enjoying the benefits of an active lifestyle.
-However, if there is one negative that we all have to deal with it, let’s agree on the dreaded and disgusting tick.
-Unfortunately, the threat of acquiring Lyme disease can be very real and very dangerous.
+However, if there is one negative that we all have to deal with, let’s agree on the dreaded and disgusting tick.
+With the return of warm weather comes to the risk of tick bites.
+Unfortunately, the threat of acquiring diseases can be very real and very dangerous.

 Most dangers associated with the woods or water can be seen and avoided accordingly.
 Not the tick.
 You can spray down with your favorite repellent, and you can wear tight-fitting cover-up style clothing, but none of that is a guarantee.
 Since they cannot fly or jump, many types of ticks climb up to the tips of grasses and wait.
 When they detect a passing host, they simply climb aboard.
 Merely casting a shadow on some ticks can give away your presence.
 Ticks can also detect animals by their breath, odor, heat, moisture or vibrations caused by their movement.

 Ticks spread diseases, such as Lyme disease and Rocky Mountain Spotted Fever, by biting a person or animal infected with a disease, then passing it along to their next host through the tick’s saliva.
 In fact, you won’t even feel the bite of a tick due to a chemical found in their saliva that acts as an anesthesia.
 Ticks need to feed on blood to make it through each phase of life, from egg to larva to nymph to adult.
 If one of these meals contains a blood-borne pathogen (or disease-causing microbe), the tick can pass it along when it feeds on a new host in their next life stage.